Dr Martin Dines

 - Partner and Co-investigator, Leverhulme Network Grant, ‘Cultures of the Suburbs International Research Network' (2011-14)

-I am joint Head of Department for Humanities in the School of Arts, Culture and Communication.
-With my colleague Dr Matthew Birchwood I oversee the running of courses in English, Creative Writing and Philosophy, and we also have overall responsibility for the Kingston Language Scheme (KLS) and the English for Academic and Professional Development Programme (EAPD) provision.
+- From 2020 to 2024, I was joint Head of Department for Humanities.
+With my colleague Dr Matthew Birchwood I oversaw the running of courses in English, Creative Writing and Philosophy, and we also had overall responsibility for the Kingston Language Scheme (KLS) and the English for Academic and Professional Development Programme (EAPD) provision.

-I am an elected member of The University's Academic Council (formally known as Senate), representing Kingston School of Art.
+- I have been an elected member of The University's Academic Council (formally known as Senate), representing Kingston School of Art.

 Publications